-Authority: Provost and Executive Vice Chancellor
+Authority: Executive Vice Chancellor and Provost

 History: First Issued: 1966.
-Last Revised: 1996.
+Last Revised: October 4, 2016.

 NCSU RUL02.66.02 – Registration Cancellation